-The greatest American race is one of the world’s oldest races that still exist.
-The first 500-mile race at the Indianapolis Motor Speedway was organized in 1911.
-In 2016, the 100th edition of the Indianapolis 500 was held.
+Indianapolis 500 is considered to be the greatest American race and is one of the world’s oldest races still running.
+The first 500-mile race at the Indianapolis Motor Speedway was organized in 1911 and in 2016, the 100th edition of the Indianapolis 500 was held.
 Between those two milestone dates, there are thousands of heartbreaking stories, celebrations and tragedies.

 Monaco Grand Prix (since 1929)

-The Monaco Grand Prix is one of the original races of the inaugural 1950 Formula One World Championship, but its history is much longer.
+Monaco Grand Prix is one of the original races of the inaugural 1950 Formula One World Championship, but its history goes way further.
 The first Grand Prix race on the streets of Monte-Carlo was held on April 14, 1929.
-Since then, the narrow race track around the streets of the prestigious town, different from any other Grand Prix track, had a special place in the motorsport history and it became the part of the Triple Crown of Motorsport (together with 24h Le Mans and Indy 500).
+Since then, the narrow race track around the streets of the prestigious town, different from any other Grand Prix track, has a special place in the motorsport history and it became the part of the Triple Crown of Motorsport (together with 24h Le Mans and Indy 500).

-The unique character is what made the Monaco Grand Prix and Monaco street circuit so special.
-The race in Monte-Carlo is a slow-speed race but it is still one of the most demanding Grand Prix races and it is the reason why most of F1 drivers want to add this race to the winning list more than any other races.
-The driver who won the most times (six) was Ayrton Senna.
+Unique character is what makes the Monaco Grand Prix and Monaco street circuit so special.
+The race in Monte-Carlo is a slow-speed race but it is still one of the most demanding Grand Prix races and it is the reason why most of F1 drivers want to add this race to the winning list more than any other.

 Rallye Monte-Carlo (since 1911)